-Do you plan to join Spring Reading Thing 2010?
+Planning to join Spring Reading Thing 2012?
 I hope so!
-Though I haven’t finalized anything, I have started thinking about my list and which books I’d like to tackle this spring.
-Don’t forget — it starts March 20th!
+Have you started working on your list?
+The challenge starts in only ten days!
 In the meantime, here are a few posting guidelines/rules.
 I’m not too picky, but there are a few things I need you to do.

 2. Use a permalink when you sign up.
 In other words, use the linky list to link directly to your Spring Reading Thing post, not just the main address (front page) of your blog.
-When you see the linky list here on March 20th, you’ll see a space to enter your URL.
+When you see the linky list here on March 20th, you’ll find a space marked “Your name” where you can type your name (or the name of your blog, or whatever you’d like) and a space under it for “Your URL,” or website address.
 In that space, you’ll need to put a “permalink” to your Spring Reading Thing post.

 For example, instead of something like: